Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 The general layout of `macro_rules!` looks like this:

-🦀👨🏻 We write `macro_rules!`, followed by the name the macro we're creating.
+🦀👨🏻 We write `macro_rules!`, with an exclamation mark, followed by the name the macro we're creating.

 🦀👨🏻 We then have a block containing a list of rules.

-🦀👨🏻 The rule contains a pattern to match on, and potentially contains metavariables which we'll discuss later.
+🦀👨🏻 The rule contains a pattern to match on, which itself potentially contains metavariables which we'll discuss later.

-🦀👨🏻 Each rule also has a block that describes how code will be generated when a matching macro is invoked.
+🦀👨🏻 Each rule also has a block that describes how code will be generated when the macro is invoked with a matching pattern.

-Rather than it generating code with a simple copy/paste, `macro_rules!` works on the Abstract Syntax Tree, an intermediate step of the compilation process where your code has already been turning into a datastructures that represents what your program does.
+Rather than it generating code with a simple copy/paste, `macro_rules!` works on the Abstract Syntax Tree or AST.

+This is an intermediate step of the compilation process where your code has already been turned into datastructures that represents what your program does.

-This makes it much safer and more fully featured that a copy-paste.
+This makes it much safer and more fully featured that copy-paste style macros.

 ## Hello, macro!

-We'll start by making a hello world macro that produces a string.
+We'll start by making a hello world macro that produces a `String`.

 ![01-hello.png](016-macros/01-hello.png)